bzivic/eks-kuberentes-training/workshop2/README.md

     ```bash
     cd hello-world
+    # Minikube Note: Before building, ensure your terminal is using Minikube's Docker daemon.
+    # Run `eval $(minikube -p minikube docker-env)` first (see Workshop 0).
     docker build -t $insert_your_name_here:1.0 .
     docker images
-    # Make sure your imagePullPolicy: Never
+    # Make sure your imagePullPolicy is set appropriately (e.g., Never or IfNotPresent)
+    # so Kubernetes uses the image you just built inside Minikube's environment.
     ```

 1. Create a manifest from scratch using your favorite editor